sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-settings-oidc.md

       - if available and if it includes the *preferred_username* attribute, then this attribute will be used.
     - if no attribute has been identified, then the *email* attribute is used.
   - Should this not result in an identifiable user account, then users can specify the name attribute.
 Frequently OIDC Identity Providers support attribute names such as *username* or *email*.
+- **OIDC Claims** specify OIDC *roles* or *groups* that are used for the mapping to JS7 roles.
+Default *OIDC Claims* include *roles*, *groups*.
+- **OIDC Scopes** specify the scope for which *OIDC Claims* will be returned by the OIDC Identity Service Provider.
+Default *OIDC Scopes* include *roles*, *groups*,  *profile*
+- **OIDC Group/Roles Mapping** includes to assign roles to accounts.
+  - A list of claims containing the groups configured in the OIDC Identity Service Provider can be specified.
+Available claims can be made available by checking the *JSON Web Token* during registration.
+ - During assignment, the groups available from the OIDC Identity Service Provider are assigned to roles configured with the Identity Service.
+Any number of roles can be assigned to each group.
 - **OIDC Image** optionally can be uploaded and will be displayed with the login page.
 Users can click the image to login with the OIDC Identity Service.
 - **OIDC Truststore Path** if indicated must include an X.509 certificate specified for the Extended Key Usage of Server Authentication for the Identity Provider.
   - For connections to well known OIDC Identity Providers such as Azure® users should specify the path to the Java *cacerts* truststore file that ships with the Java JDK used with JOC Cockpit.